 brand = 'brand_example' # str | filter by branch (optional)

-is_gms = true # bool | filter for gms devices (optional)
+is_gms = True # bool | filter for gms devices (optional)

 search = 'search_example' # str | A search term.
 Search by device name, imei or mac address (optional)